FranckLejzerowicz/Xmmvec/README.md

   -v2, --p-omic2-value TEXT       Filtering value for omic2 features based on
                                   column passed to `-f2`.

+  -r2, --p-omic2-value-regex TEXT
+                                  Path to a list of omic2 regex to subset from column passed to `-f1` (regex accepted).

   -q2, --p-omic2-quant INTEGER    Filtering quantile / percentile for omic2
                                   features based on column passed to `-f2` (must be between 0 and 100).